Coronavirus vaccines are finally reaching poor countries, but some can’t cover the cost of administering them

 “Of the $5.00 in delivery costs, $2.50 has to go to funding, training, equipping, and supporting health workers — especially women — who administer vaccines, run education campaigns, connect communities to health services, and build the trust required for patients to get vaccines,” Care said in a statement.
 “For these investments to work, they must pay, protect and respect women front line health workers and their rights — a cost that is largely absent from recent WHO estimates on vaccine rollout costs.”

 There are funding streams available to cover the costs of scaling up a country’s health-care workers from the World Bank and other multilateral and regional development banks with which Covax has relationships.
-So far, some 50 countries have applied for financing through the World Bank, and five been approved, said Lindstrand.
+So far, 10 countries have received financing while “more than 40 additional projects are in the pipeline and will be approved in the coming weeks and months,” according to The World Bank.

-But the bureaucratic red tape around accessing financial help has hindered timely access to these funds for many countries in Africa, said Alakija.
+But the bureaucratic red tape around accessing financial help has hindered timely access to these funds for many countries in Africa, Alakija said.
 She called on banks and other donors to streamline the application process and offer technical assistance to make “the space for us to do what we need to do.”

 For some low-income countries, among which rates of debt are already high, there’s also a worry about taking the World Bank loans, “as they are not sure about what the long term payback will be,” said Lisa Hilmi, executive director of CORE Group, an association of international health and development organizations.